-The purpose of the lab is to gain some insight into issues that arise as the MOSFET gate length L, that is the distance between the source and drain regions, is decreased.
-This will result in drain-induced barrier lowering, which limits the gate control over the channel and may lead to leakage during off-conditions.
+In this lab exercise you will gain some insight into issues (short-channel effects) that can appear when the MOSFET gate length is scaled down.
+An example of a short-channel effect is drain-induced barrier lowering (DIBL), which limits the gate control over the channel and may lead to leakage during off-conditions.